marcosgabarda/django-snitch/docs/guide/usage.rst

 Registering events handlers
 ---------------------------

-Django-snitch uses a system similar to django admin to register event handlers with events.
+Django-snitch uses a system similar to Django admin to register event handlers with events.
 For doing that, first you need to create an ``events.py`` file in your Django app.